pdudotdev/netaimcp/README.md

 📂 **NOTE**: All automation (non-troubleshooting) scenarios related to **network information gathering**, **pushing changes to multiple network devices**, **network state validation** etc. are going to be added in an upcoming release (see the **Lab Manual** inside the course).
 The priority now is **troubleshooting**.

 ## ⚠️ Disclaimer
 This project is intended for educational purposes only.
 Users are responsible for building their own lab environment and meeting the necessary conditions (e.g., RAM/vCPU, router OS images, Claude subscription/API key, etc.).
-Use this tool responsibly.

 ## 📜 License
 Licensed under the [GNU GENERAL PUBLIC LICENSE Version 3](https://github.com/pdudotdev/netaimcp/blob/main/LICENSE).